‘Sloppy’: Trump downplays shock over leaked Signal chat about Houthi attack

 Democrats have called the high-level discussions on the messaging app Signal ‘obviously reckless, obviously dangerous’.

-The administration of United States President Donald Trump has continued to face fallout from an article in The Atlantic that revealed editor-in-chief Jeffrey Goldberg was added onto a group chat where top-level government officials discussed plans for bombing Yemen.
+The administration of United States President Donald Trump has continued to face fallout from an article in The Atlantic that revealed editor-in-chief Jeffrey Goldberg was added to a group chat where top-level government officials discussed plans for bombing Yemen.

 The White House remained in damage control on Tuesday, seeking to dismiss allegations that government secrets were at risk.